WellthCare

 An ecosystem approach layers additional value on top of standard insurance coverage:

-4. Reduced Overall Claims: By incentivizing and simplifying preventive care, employers see fewer complications and high-cost claims down the line.
+4. Reduced overall claims: By incentivizing and simplifying preventive care, employers see fewer complications and high-cost claims down the line.
 This data-driven proof of savings, captured in tools like a Readiness Index™, builds the case for more comprehensive plan migration.

 Compliance and Best Practices for Employers